Go Ad-Free

 Do Statins Cause Nerve Pain (Neuropathy)?

 Statins are among the most prescribed drugs in the world.
 Do such medications cause nerve pain (peripheral neuropathy)?
-Most experts say no. Are there data?
+Experts disagree.

 Statin enthusiasts have a hard time accepting that statin-type cholesterol-lowering drugs have side effects.
-There is even one clinical trial analysis from the UK that concluded “At the doses tested in these 83,880 patients, only a small minority of symptoms reported on statins are genuinely due to the statins: almost all reported symptoms occurred just as frequently when patients were administered placebo.”
+One clinical trial analysis from the UK concluded “At the doses tested in these 83,880 patients, only a small minority of symptoms reported on statins are genuinely due to the statins: almost all reported symptoms occurred just as frequently when patients were administered placebo.”
 Many newspapers had headlines like: “Statins Have Virtually No Side-Effects, Study Finds” and “Statins have ‘fewer side effects than placebo’, suggests UK study.”
-What about neuropathy.
+What about neuropathy?
 Do statins cause nerve pain?
-It does not show up in the clinical trials.
+It does not show up in the clinical trials, but some of our readers report trouble.

 Can Medications Cause Nerve Pain?